-Captured by the visual names given to three of Langridge’s oil paint colours, we set out to discover the texture, consistency and handling of Nickel Azo Red Gold, Quinacridone Magenta and Video Blue, and to explore the palette blends of the three handmade paints.
+Captured by the visual names given to three of Langridge’s oil paint colours, we set out to discover the texture, consistency and handling of Nickel Azo Red Gold, Quinacridone Violet and Video Blue, and to explore the palette blends of the three handmade paints.
 We could never have expected to come across such a vast expanse of colours and hues from just three tubes of paint and from this, it is clear that Langridge know how to combine their knowledge of historical pigments with modern day technology.

 Overview of Langridge Oil Paint Range:

 Langridge Handmade Oil Colour is constructed to excel in saturation of colour and physical handling qualities.
 Like most professional grade paints, the colours are unadulterated by fillers or modifiers, have maximum pigment loading and each paint has an individual drying time.